-What is Main Street Bath?“Main Street” is a program originated by the National Trust for Historic Preservation that focuses on revitalization of traditional downtowns to enhance the appearance & economic stability of the commercial district & to improve community pride & quality of life for residents & visitors.
-The program has been adopted in 44 states & more than 1,650 communities across the country.
-The Maine Downtown Center (MDC) is affiliated with the National Main Street Center & assists Maine communities in developing their own self-help revitalization programs.
-Through the efforts of a group of local volunteers, Bath was selected in 2001 as one of four initial Main Street Maine communities, qualifying it for a 3 year package of training & technical assistance on revitalization provided by the MDC & paid for by a legislative appropriation & contributions from corporations, foundations & individuals.
-Designated communities pay for their own operating expenses & community projects through funds raised locally.
-Main Street Bath, Inc. (MSB) is a non-profit corporation, guided by a Board of Directors comprised of representatives of the downtown business community, the City government & community leaders.
+What is Main Street Bath?“Main Street” is a program originated by the National Trust for Historic Preservation that focuses on revitalization of traditional downtowns to enhance the appearance and economic stability of the commercial district, and to improve community pride and quality of life for residents and visitors.
+The program has been adopted in 44 states and more than 1,650 communities across the country.
+The Maine Downtown Center (MDC) is affiliated with the National Main Street Center.
+It assists Maine communities in developing their own self-help revitalization programs.
+Through the efforts of a group of local volunteers, Bath was selected in 2001 as one of four initial Main Street Maine communities, qualifying it for a 3 year package of training & technical assistance on revitalization provided by the MDC, and paid for by a legislative appropriation plus contributions from corporations, foundations and individuals.
+Designated communities pay for their own operating expenses and community projects through funds raised locally.
+Main Street Bath, Inc. (MSB) is a non-profit corporation, guided by a Board of Directors comprised of representatives of the downtown business community, the City government and community leaders.

-Its work is carried out through four standing committees made up of community volunteers, who are assisted by a paid Program Coordinator Initial funding for MSB came from 3 year pledges of cash & in-kind donations by businesses & individuals & support from the City Council.
-Specific projects have been paid for by special solicitations & by fund-raisers.
-Main Street Bath is tax-exempt under Section 501(c) (3), & contributions are tax-deductible.
+Its work is carried out through four standing committees made up of community volunteers, who are assisted by a paid Program Director.
+Initial funding for MSB came from 3 year pledges of cash and in-kind donations by businesses, individuals and support from the City Council.
+Specific projects have been paid for by special solicitations and by fund-raisers.
+Main Street Bath is tax-exempt under Section 501(c) (3).
+Contributions are tax-deductible.

 What is the Main Street approach to Downtown Revitalization?
-The Main Street program’s success is based on a comprehensive strategy of work, tailored to local needs & opportunities, in four broad areas, called the Main Street four-point Approach:
+The Main Street program’s success is based on a comprehensive strategy of work, tailored to local needs and opportunities in four broad areas, called the Main Street four-point Approach:

-- Design: Enhancing the physical appearance of the commercial district in Bath by rehabilitating historic buildings, encouraging supportive new construction, developing sensitive design management systems & long term planning.
+- Design: Enhancing the physical appearance of the commercial district by rehabilitating historic buildings, beautification efforts, encouraging supportive new construction, developing sensitive design management systems, and long term planning.

-- Organization: Building consensus & cooperation among the many groups & individuals in Bath who have a role in the revitalization process.
+- Organization: Building consensus and cooperation among the many groups and individuals in Bath who have a role in the revitalization process.

-- Promotion: Marketing the traditional commercial district’s unique characteristics to customers, potential investors, new businesses, local Bath citizens & visitors.
+- Promotion: Marketing the traditional commercial district’s unique characteristics to customers, potential investors, new businesses, local Bath citizens and visitors.